Hazard Mitigation Grant

 How are proposals selected?

-Refer to the HMA program guidance for information on criteria for selecting proposals.
+Refer to the HMA program regulations and guidance for information on criteria for selecting projects.

 How may assistance be used?

-Restricted to Presidential-declared disasters or emergencies, such as an earthquake, hurricane, tornado, or wildfire.
-Following a Presidential declaration, grants may be made for: structural hazard controls or protection projects; construction activities that will result in reduction of hazards; retrofitting of facilities; acquisition of real property, relocation, demolition of structures; elevation of residential structures; minor flood reduction projects; structural retrofitting of existing structures; safe room construction; initial implementation of vegetation management programs; elevation or dry flood- proofing of non-residential structures; initial training of building officials and other professionals to facilitate the implementation of newly adopted State or local mitigation standards and codes, and mitigation planning actions.
+Except for HMGP Postfire which is triggered by a Stafford Act, Section 420 Fire Management Assistant Grant (FMAG) declaration, restricted to major Presidential-declared disasters , such as an earthquake, hurricane, tornado, or wildfire.
+Following a major disaster Presidential declaration, grants may be made for:; construction activities that will result in reduction of risk from natural hazards; retrofitting of facilities; acquisition of real property, relocation, demolition of structures; elevation of residential structures; major or minor flood reduction projects; structural retrofitting of existing structures; safe room construction; initial implementation of vegetation management programs; elevation or dry flood- proofing of non-residential structures; initial training of building officials and other professionals to facilitate the implementation of newly adopted State or local mitigation standards and codes, and mitigation planning actions.
+Projects must meet all eligibility criteria including technical feasibility; cost-effectiveness; compliance with environmental and historic preservation laws and regulations and other program requirements.
+Please see the Hazard Mitigation Assistance (HMA) Guidance on the FEMA website for detailed information: http://www.fema.gov/media-library/assets/documents/103279.

 What are the requirements after being awarded this opportunity?